Wildlife, ecology and biodiversity

 Bees don’t just make honey; their work of pollination is vital to life on earth.
 Recent years have seen a steep and disturbing global decline in bee populations, probably due to a combination of factors including disease, mite infestation, habitat loss and toxic chemicals.

-Neonicotinoid pesticides, which are harmful to bees, were temporarily banned in the UK, but the ban has been lifted by the government after lobbying by farmers.
-This is concerning, since the ban is needed even though it is only a partial solution.
+Neonicotinoid pesticides, which are harmful to bees, were temporarily banned in the UK, but the ban was lifted after lobbying by farmers.
+A ban is needed even though it is only a partial solution.

 Nesting boxes for sparrows and swallows have been installed in churchyards in the City and West End and other boroughs.
 The 2012 City of London Festival included numerous events around the theme of birds.